 You might be looking for a PMP exam study plan.
-A certification exam prep plan is always useful be at an early stage of your studies.
+A PMP certification exam prep plan is most useful for your studies.

-As a project manager, you would know that a plan is one of the most important thing for any project.
+As a project manager, you would know that a plan is one of the most important thing for the success of a project.
 So let me share one for your studies.

 In this post I am presenting the success story of Benjamin Harvey.
 He cracked the PMP exam within a 5 week schedule.

 I connected with him on Reddit and he graciously allowed me to share his story on my blog.
 Next words are from Benjamin.

 Benjamin’s PMP Exam Study Plan